AkshithaReddy1105/emoji-matching-game/README.md

 <br>
 Find and match its pair.
 <br>
-Match all pairs before time runs out!
+Match all pairs your time is being tracked!
 <br>
 # 🛠️ Technologies Used
 <br>